Water arrears and trust funds

 Making a complaint

-If you have a complaint about your water company, you should speak or write to your water company first.
+If you have a complaint about your water company, you should write or email your water company explaining the problem and what action you would like them to take.
 The address is on your bill.
-CCWater has a list of contact details on its website www.ccw.org.uk.
+CCW has a list of contact details on its website www.ccw.org.uk.

 Department for Work and Pensions on GOV.UK www.gov.uk

-The Consumer Council for Water (CCWater) Phone: 0300 034 2222 (England) or 0300 034 3333 (Wales) Email: email@example.com www.ccwater.org.uk
+The Consumer Council for Water (CCW) Phone: 0300 034 2222 (England) or 0300 034 3333 (Wales) Email: email@example.com www.ccw.org.uk

-The Water Redress Scheme (WATRS) Phone: 0207 520 3801 Email: firstname.lastname@example.org www.watrs.org
+The Water Redress Scheme (WATRS) Phone: 0808 008 6969 Email: firstname.lastname@example.org www.watrs.org